 Hi, I’m Ellie!
-I live in sunny Los Angeles with my husband and two kids (ages six and three).
+I live in sunny Los Angeles with my husband and two kids (ages seven and three).
 I’m passionate, adventurous, love to laugh, and have always believed in the power of human connection.
 I write as a means to process the world around me and within me, and to spark conversations that can foster introspection, empathy, and understanding.

 I’ve always been deeply interested in people – our inner workings, how we interact, and how we express culture and values.
 I studied sociology in undergrad (Georgetown) and have a master’s in clinical social work (University of Michigan).
 I plan to eventually work as a therapist, but right now I do nonprofit fundraising and communications for a wonderful grassroots organization based in Cape Town.

 Speaking of Cape Town, I lived in South Africa for 4 years – some of the best times of my life!
 What started as a year-long study abroad program turned into a second year working with a faith-based organization serving orphaned and vulnerable children in Mpumalanga Province, plus two years in Johannesburg building and implementing a mentorship program for young adults.